 All Swinburne Online students are enrolled in a professional experience (practicum unit) while on placement where they learn the theory that will enable them to complete their placements at your school or early learning centre.

-eLAs are the primary source of academic support, and are available to answer questions and help students through their assessments.
-They work collaboratively with both mentor teachers and pre-service teachers to provide support in putting theory into practice while they are completing the placement component of this unit.
+Online Learning Advisors (OLAs) are the primary source of academic support, and are available to answer questions and help students through their assessments.
+They work collaboratively with both Supervising Teachers and pre-service teachers to provide support in putting theory into practice while they are completing the placement component of this unit.

 Each professional experience (practicum unit) is embedded with eight weeks of relevant theoretical content together with a practical placement in order to prepare our students to apply theory into classroom practice.